Audiobooks Working Group

 For the minutes, resolutions, and consensus achieved at the f2f meetings the same rules as for teleconferences apply.

-It is possible for people who are not members of the Publishing WG to attend meetings as observers.
+It is possible for people who are not members of the Audiobooks WG to attend meetings as observers.
 Non-members have not made any commitment to provide standard W3C royalty-free licensing, so non-members are restricted to observer status only.

 Observers may listen, and participate in general discussions during the meeting.
 However, they must not make technical contributions, or attempt to influence an approach to a feature that may become part of the specification being discussed.